Sampanna-Barakoti/Recipe-app/README.md

+NOTE: NOT COMLPETED DUE TO FIREBASE STORAGE ISSUE
 # 🍽️ Recipe App

 A beautifully designed **Recipe App** built with **Flutter** using **Provider** for state management.
 The app allows users to browse, search, and view details of delicious recipes.
 It provides an easy and elegant way to explore cooking inspiration.